sensboston/tinyopds/README.md

 ### Support Development

-If TinyOPDS helped organize your library, you can support development - donation links are available on the right side of the project page.
+If TinyOPDS helped organize your library, you can support development - donation links are available on the right side of this page.